Apollogeddon/forgejs/README.md

 ### Commitlint

-Extend the shared commitlint configuration in your `commitlint.config.js`:
+Extend the shared commitlint configuration in your `commitlint.config.ts`:

 ```js
 import type { UserConfig } from '@commitlint/types';